It’s taken a while, but 5G phone plans in Australia are becoming more and more common, despite remaining on the pricier side.

 Telstra 5G phone plans

-Telstra only offers four 5G-capable phone plans in Australia — three from its ‘Upfront’ phone plan selection and one prepaid plan.
+Telstra only offers three 5G-capable phone plans in Australia.
 Here’s how much each plan costs and what you get with each plan:

 - Telstra Upfront Mobile Phone Plan Medium: $65 per month for 80GB data